Resources for Teachers of Students with Special Learning Needs

 This coil-bound resource book provides seven simple and straightforward health and safety lessons designed, in consultation with life skills teachers, for use in teaching students who may be deaf, blind, have a learning disability, or simply need a different approach to learning.

 The books have been printed and distributed to contacts at all school boards in Ontario.
-If you need additional copies, please contact us to place an order.
+If you need additional copies, please visit the Publications Ontario website to place an order.

 Stop and ask./Go.
 Be safe.